tetracorp/dungeons-of-avalon/docs/_posts/2019-06-12-early-alpha-version.md

 the final game, each character is 74 bytes long, and they are no longer stored in individual files.

-The Skidrow release has ten characters stored on disk.
-Six were

-Ten characters are stored on disk, of which six were added at the initial disk write time of 1:06am to 1:07am on 8 May 1991, and can be presumed authentic.
+The Skidrow release has ten characters stored on disk, of which six were added at the initial disk write time of 1:06am to 1:07am on 8 May 1991, and can be presumed authentic.
 In the order given by the AmigaDOS "list" command: